DecentricCorp/Coval.js/README.md

 ## Clone with Submodules
 `git clone https://github.com/DecentricCorp/Coval.js.git  --recurse-submodules`

-## Pull main project with submodules
+## Pull main project with submodules (When updating master for Coval.js)
 `git pull --recurse-submodules`

 ### NOTE: If you checked out the main repo without the submodule recurse command